neuphonic/neutts-air/README.md

 | **RTX 4090** | 16194 tokens/s | 19268 tokens/s |

-> [A]: Bench used 14 threads for prefill and 16 threads for decode (as configured in the benchmark run) on AMD Ryzen 9HX 370 and iMac M4 16GB.
+> [INFO]: Bench used 14 threads for prefill and 16 threads for decode (as configured in the benchmark run) on AMD Ryzen 9HX 370 and iMac M4 16GB.
 6 threads on the Galaxy A25 5G.
 The tokens/s reported are when having 500 prefill tokens and generating 250 output tokens.

-> [B]:Please note that these benchmarks only include the Speech Language Model and does not include the Codec which is needed for a full audio generation pipeline.
+> [!NOTE]:Please note that these benchmarks only include the Speech Language Model and does not include the Codec which is needed for a full audio generation pipeline.

 ## Get Started with NeuTTS